ojeffreyo/bonorv32/README.md

 # bonorv32
-32Bit RISC-V CPU named bonorv32
+32Bit RISC-V CPU named "bonorv32".
+In chinese, the word "bono" sounds like the EN word "pineapple".